Preventive Care For All Life Stages

 Diagnostic Testing

 At Four Seasons we believe strongly in point of care, with same-day diagnostic services for all of our patients.
-Not only does this make good use of our your time in the clinic, it also means treatment can get started sooner - based on scientific results, and we can give you peace of mind when a physical pet exam alone doesn't yield significant results.
+Not only does this make good use of our your time in the clinic, it also means treatment can get started sooner - based on scientific results, and we can give you peace of mind when a physical exam alone doesn't yield significant results.
 From fecal testing and urinalysis to full orthopedic exams including OFA radiographs (x rays) or even skin cytology.
-We have the equipment and skills for in-house services for bloodwork too, with same day thyroid testing, Cushing's and Addison's disease monitoring, Diabetes glucose curve testing, as well as comprehensive profiles, routine bloodwork, and so much more.
+We have the equipment and skills to perform general and specialty bloodwork; as well as, comprehensive profiles and so much more.
 We want to be your full service vet.

 Dental Care

 Dental health is important.
 Ideally, pet's teeth should be brushed daily (like our own teeth)!
 However, there are times when additional dental care is needed.
 Dental cleanings involve a full assessment of the teeth, periodontium, gingiva, and oral cavity during general anesthesia.
-Digital dental x-rays are performed to assess the degree of periodontal disease and the health of the teeth.
+Digital dental x-rays are performed to assess the degree of periodontal disease and the health of the teeth and surrounding bone.
 Treatment for periodontal disease includes antibiotics, and extractions when significant disease is present.

 Acupuncture

-Acupuncture is being utilized more and more in veterinary medicine.
-It is a form of integrative medicine that stimulates the body's natural healing process.
+We are pleased to offer our patients acupuncture!
+Acupuncture is a form of integrative medicine that stimulates the body's natural healing process.
 Acupuncture is used for a variety of conditions.
 The most common conditions it is used for are pain (specifically, musculoskeletal pain), neurological disease, gastrointestinal disease, certain skin disorders, and anxiety/behavioral disorders.
 The process includes inserting very fine needles into specific locations in the body to help reduce inflammation, promote healing, improve blood circulation, and release beneficial hormones and enzymes.

 Senior Care